fantasy-peak/cpp-grpc-auto-gen/README.md

       input: OrderRequest
       output: OrderResponse
       type: client-streaming-rpc

 ```

 - `namespace`: The C++ namespace for the generated server class.
-- `class_name`: The name of the main generated server class.
+- `server_class_name`: The name of the main generated server class.
+- `client_class_name`: The name of the main generated client class.
 - `include_grpc_files`: A list of header files to include in the main generated header.
 - `package`: The gRPC package name from your proto definition.
 - `proto_files`: A list of `.proto` files to be copied into the generated project.